KexinZhu678/underwater-image/README.md

 2. The code has been tested on Windows 11 64bit with MATLAB 2021a.

 # Usage
-1. Place the image to be tested into the 'image' folder.
+1. Place the image to be tested into the 'test' folder.
 2. Please run the 'main.m' file and view the corresponding result in the 'result' folder.

 # Others